nnethercote/perf-book/src/profiling.md

   Unixes. [dhat-rs] is an experimental alternative that is a little less powerful and requires minor changes to your Rust program, but works on all platforms.
+- [Iai-Callgrind] provides `cargo bench` integration for the [Valgrind]-based
+  profilers: Cachegrind, Callgrind,
+  DHAT, and others.
+It works on Linux and some other Unixes.
 - [heaptrack] and [bytehound] are heap profiling tools.
 They work on Linux.
 - [`counts`] supports ad hoc profiling, which combines the use of `eprintln!` statement with frequency-based post-processing, which is good for getting